aarmin9696/manufac-task/README.md

    git clone https://github.com/aarmin9696/manufac-task.git

-2. Open the folder in VS code or in any other tool, open terminal on it.
+2. Open the Cloned folder in VS code or in any other tool, open terminal on it.

 3. Install Dependencies: